viamrobotics/docs/docs/how-tos/image-data.md

 The `filtered-camera` {{< glossary_tooltip term_id="modular-resource" text="modular component" >}} pulls the stream of images from the camera you configured earlier, and applies the vision service to it.

 Configure a `filtered-camera` component on your machine, following the [attribute guide in the README](https://github.com/erh/filtered_camera?tab=readme-ov-file#configure-your-filtered-camera).
-Use the name of the camera you configured in the first part of this guide as the `"camera"` to filter and the name of the vision service you just configured as your `"vision"` service.
+Use the name of the camera you configured in the first part of this guide as the `"camera"` to pull images from, and select the name of the vision service you just configured as your `"vision"` service.
-Then add all or some of the labels your ml model uses as classifications or detections in `"classifications"` or `"objects"`.
+Then add all or some of the labels your ML model uses as classifications or detections in `"classifications"` or `"objects"`.

 For example, if you are using the `face-detection` model, you could use a configuration like the following to only capture images when a face is detected in your camera stream: